Cound Brook: Middle route

-The brook passes to the east of Leebotwood and west of Longnor and the Medieval deer park there.
-Continuing to the east of Dorrington village, at Stapleton the Cound changes direction and heads eastwards.
+The brook passes through Leebotwood, then through the medieval deer park west of Longnor, followed by a combined ford and weir at The Old Forge.
+Continuing to the east of Dorrington village, beyond Stapleton the Cound changes direction and heads eastwards.

-The Cound passes through the historic and picturesque Condover with its conservation area and many Listed buildings.
+The Cound passes through the historic and picturesque Condover, with its conservation area and many listed buildings.
 A water mill was recorded as standing on the Cound in Condover at the time of the Domesday Book.
-After Condover the river heads south east through Boreton.
+After Condover, the river flows through a ford, then bends rightwards around Boreton and heads south-east.

 Iron bridges

 To the north of the village of Cantlop there is an unusual cast-iron single-span bridge known as the Cantlop Bridge, that was designed and constructed by Thomas Telford in 1818.
-Originally a road bridge to cross the Cound Brook, it now remains only as a historic monument as the original 19th century road route is now diverted alongside on a modern bridge.
+Originally a road bridge to cross the Cound Brook, it remains only as a historic monument, as the original 19th century road route is now diverted alongside on a modern bridge.